scottmcallister/spring-api/README.md

 # spring-api

-An API built with Spring Boot
+A "hello world" level API built with Spring Boot